nathankellenicki/node-smartplay/notes/HARDWARE.md

 | Content class | Different values | Different values | Medium — selects different audio/animation banks |
 | PAwR content type | `0x02` or `0x04` | `0x02` or `0x04` | High — required for PAwR |

-The tags differ only in their **audio bank** and **animation bank** references (Stream 2 resource references).
-The content identity (Stream 1) resolves to the same scripts.
-This is the key architectural insight: different tags can share the same 48-bit content identity (same scripts) while carrying different resource references (different sounds and LED patterns).
+Both tags' resource reference records select the same script (Script 42) but carry different audio and animation bank references — producing different sounds and LED patterns with identical gameplay logic.
+This demonstrates the playlist architecture: each tag independently selects its own combination of `{script, audio_bank, animation_bank}` tuples via resource reference records.
+(Note: whether the two tags also share the same content identity cannot be verified — the tag data is encrypted.)

 #### What This Demonstrates